This opportunity is available in Pittsburgh, PA or Arlington, VA.

 Becoming a respected domain expert by customers, commercial vendors, and the Internet community as a whole.

-Advancing the state of art of cybersecurity architectures.
+Advancing the state of art of cybersecurity architectures and security operations.

 BS with ten (10) years or MS with eight (8) years or equivalent combination of training and experience.